 These smoothies are delicious, easy to make and full of goodness.

-- 2 frozen bananas, peeled and sliced*
+- 2 frozen bananas, chopped

 - about 15 large fresh or frozen strawberries